Arjun-G-Ravi/LMBenchmarkingTool/README.md

 This library is made for easy bemchmarking of language models on popular benchmarks.

 # Initial Setup
-- I want it to run on huggingface models
+-run on different huggingface models
-- I want it to run on popular benchmarks like MMLU, GLUE, SuperGLUE, SQuAD, etc.
+- run on popular benchmarks like MMLU, GLUE, SuperGLUE, SQuAD, etc.
-- I want it to run on popular metrics like F1, Accuracy, etc.
+- run on popular metrics like F1, Accuracy, etc.
-- I want it to properly visualize the results(matplotlib)
+- properly visualize the results(matplotlib)
 - Right now, you will be able to run only one benchmark on one model at a time.

 # Future plans
-- I want it to run on my own custom
+- run on my own custom models
-- I want it to run on multiple benchmarks at a time
+- run on multiple benchmarks at a time
-- I want it to run on multiple models at a time
+- run on multiple models at a time

 I want to  be able to do: